Black Friday With a Psychologist: Shopping Addiction and “Retail Therapy”

 Shopping Addiction & Emotional Spending: Conclusions

-We live in a consumerist culture in which there is the pervasive idea that fulfillment comes from the stuff we have.
-When difficult emotions or stress arise, it can be easy to try to manage those emotions by buying something that brings us momentary joy.
-The allure of Black Friday's enticing bargains can exacerbate these tendencies.
-In the long run, buying something when stressed might set us up for over-relying on shopping to feel better and this behavior may not align with our financial goals and values.
+When difficult emotions or stress arise, it’s all too easy to try to cope by buying something that brings us momentary joy.
+Online shopping has made that process even more accessible and immediate.
+Black Friday's enticing bargains can exploit our tendency to shop for fun, stress relief, and to feel good.
+In the long run, shopping can become something we over-rely on to feel better, which may not align with our financial goals and values related to money.
 Just as “eating your feelings” doesn’t provide a sustainable and helpful solution, “shopping your feelings” leaves us feeling empty and the problems that drove us to compulsive shopping remain unchanged.
-This Black Friday, if you’re struggling with shopping or spending, give yourself a lot of compassion and take it one moment at a time.
-As Jon Kabat-Zinn said, “You can’t stop the waves but you can learn how to surf.”